htcondor/htcondor/docs/admin-manual/configuration-templates.rst

        Configures a custom machine resource monitor with the given name, mode, period, executable, and metrics.
 See
-       :ref:`admin-manual/daemon-cron:Startd Cron and Schedd Cron` for the definitions of these terms.
+       :ref:`admin-manual/ep-policy-configuration:Startd Cron` for the definitions of
+       these terms.

     -  ``PartitionableSlot( slot_type_num [, allocation] )``